-PrimaryBlogger is a free, easy to adopt Blog service for UK School teachers, pupils and classes.
+PrimaryBlogger is an easy to adopt Blog service for UK School teachers, pupils and classes.
 It is useful for publishing work online and uses Wordpress, the most popular publishing platform in the world, run by a community of dedicated teachers and educators.

 PrimaryBlogger is the most popular publishing platform used by schools in the UK and has many safety features built in including: